lmfit/lmfit-py/doc/model.rst

     >>> params = gmod.make_params()

-This creates the :class:`Parameters` but doesn't necessarily give them initial values -- again, the model has no idea what the scale should be.
+This creates the :class:`~lmfit.parameter.Parameters` but doesn't necessarily give them initial values -- again, the model has no idea what the scale should be.
 You can set initial values for parameters with keyword arguments to :meth:`make_params`: